Assisted Sales: What are They and Do They Work? 2023

 Take a look at their reviews on sites like allAgents.co.uk to find out how other users have found their services.
 Are they easy to deal with?
 Do they offer transparent advice and information upfront?
 Do they communicate well throughout the process?

 Next, you should explore how they work.
 Will they buy your property from you directly, or do they need to wait for additional investors to get on board?
 How long does the process take, on average?
 What fees are involved?
 Are there any hidden costs?
-Might there be any risks?
+Might there be any risks for you?

 If you cannot find all of the information you need online, it may be best to contact each specialist directly via email or telephone.